 Project Location Discharge associated with agglomeration of Churchtown village, County Cork.
 Distance from designated site 5.5km: WWTP discharges to a percolation area in the watershed of the Awbeg River, upstream of the cSAC boundary.
-Brief description The wastewater in Churchtown is collected in a partially combined foul and separate foul sewerage drainage network.
+Brief description රං The wastewater in Churchtown is collected in a partially combined foul and separate foul sewerage drainage network.
 The wastewater from the Village gravitates to a pumping station located within the Village from where the effluent is pumped to wastewater treatment plant.
 Churchtown WWTP is designed for a Population Equivalent (PE) of 1,000, which was commissioned in 2007.
 Activated Sludge is the process employed at the Churchtown waste water treatment plant.
 Influent initially gravitates into the inlet works, which consists of an automatic screen, measurement flume and a circular concrete inlet sump, from where the effluent is pumped to an above ground circular aeration tank.
 The effluent is pumped to an above ground circular aeration tank.
-The effluent supernatant flows over the weir and is directed to the sand filter system to a percolation area, which slopes to a stream adjacent to the site boundary.
-Sludge may be returned from the clarifier to the aeration tank and excess sludge is removed from the clarifier as required to the sludge holding tank.
-In the event of high storm flows effluent may bypass the plant via the baffle plate at the inlet manhole.
-During normal storm periods, effluent overflows at the sump to the storm holding tank, which gravities back to the sump after the sump level reduces.
+The effluent flows into the adjacent circular clarifier.
+The solids settle while the supernatant flows over the weir and is directed to the sand filter system to a percolation area, which slopes to a stream adjacent to the site boundary.
+Sludge may be returned from the clarifier to the aeration tank and excess sludge is removed from the clarifier to the aeration tank and excess sludge is removed from the clarifier to the aeration tank and excess sludge is removed from the storm holding tank, which gravities back to the sump after the sump to the storm holding tank, which gravities back to the sump after the sump level reduces.
 In the event of the storm tank filling, the screened effluent discharges via the outlet pipe.
 Currently the WWTP is receiving flows ranging from 120m3/d to 300m3/d, with an average DWF of 120m3/d entering the plant.
 Based average hydraulic load of 2001/d/p, the PE equates to 600.
 Churchtown WWTP is operated by Cork County Council.
 The plant is operated by a caretaker whose duties also involve the maintenance of a number of other small WWTP's in the area.
 The plant is currently underloaded and generates an excellent quality effluent.
 Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
 No